ikhorn/plget/README.md

 :~# export ARCH=arm; export CROSS_COMPILE=arm-linux-gnueabihf-; make #for cross
 :~# export ARCH=arm; export CC=arm-linux-gnueabihf-gcc; make #for cross

-With AF_XDP sockets it requires at least libbpf library, so should be integrated in FS environment, thus for cross-compilation SYSROOT address should be provided.
-Or, if your RFS doesn't have libbpf installed, then libbpf can be built along with plget but to do this first fetch sources doing the following and try again:
-(unless you cloned with --recurse-submodules):
+In rarely case, when AF_XDP sockets supposed to be tested then it requires at least libbpf library, and can be integrated with FS environment so for cross-compilation SYSROOT address can be provided.
+And, if RFS doesn't have libbpf installed, then libbpf can be built along with plget but to do this first fetch sources doing the following and try again (unless it's cloned with --recurse-submodules):

 :~# git submodule init
 :~# git submodule update

-Build with AFXDP support looks like:
+Build with AF_XDP support adding AFXDP=1:

 :~# make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- \
 	AFXDP=1 SYSROOT="path to RFS"